-Catalog Description - This course introduces the theories of human behavior and models of social work intervention necessary to engage all levels of clients systems.
-It introduces the skills necessary to identify, analyze, and implement evidence-based interventions to achieve client goals.
-Pre-requisites: SOWK 6131, 6141, 6232, 6242 Co-requisites: SOWK 6151, 6441
+\Catalog Description: Introduces the theories of human behavior and models of social work intervention necessary to engage all levels of clients systems.
+Also introduces the skills necessary to identify, analyze, and implement evidence-based interventions to achieve client goals.(Fall) Co-requisites: SOWK 6151, 6441

-Course Rationale: This course explores the human life span using an ecosystems lens and explores theories and frameworks to guide the processes of assessment, intervention, and evaluation.
+\Course Rationale: This course explores the human life span using an ecosystems lens and explores theories and frameworks to guide the processes of assessment, intervention, and evaluation.
 It uses a generalist approach to promote human and social well-being, and a range of prevention and intervention methods in their practice with individuals, families, groups, organizations, and communities.
 Students incorporate diversity in their practice and recognize, support, and build on the strengths and resiliency of all human beings.
 They also learn to engage in research-informed practice.

-Course Objectives: Objectives reflect the Council on Social Work Education's Educational Policy and Accreditation Standards (EPAS).
-The numbered statements are the required competencies numbered as in the EPAS.
+\Course Objectives: Objectives reflect the Council on Social Work Education's Educational Policy and Accreditation Standards (EPAS).
+The numbered statements are the required practice behaviors numbered as in the EPAS.